 That second version is hanging over Louisiana’s 28 public colleges and universities right now.

 The state faces a $1.6 billion budget deficit, and speculation of up to $300 million in cuts to higher education started appearing in news stories back in January.
 Since then, the worst-case scenario has only grown worse.

 Louisiana’s general fund contribution to higher education this year will be $924 million.
-But unless the legislature takes action within the next 45 days, that number plummets to $391 million for the next fiscal year, which starts in July.
+But unless the legislature takes action within the next 45 days(I counted this starting on Monday, so it will need to change if it's pushed back) -km, that number plummets to $391 million for the next fiscal year, which starts in July.

 Leaders of the state’s four college and university systems have faced a balancing act over the past few weeks.
 On one hand, they’ve focused on stressing the vital role higher education plays in the state and the damage the cuts would bring.
 But they also say they’ve only spent a small amount of time planning for them, because the cuts would be so deep and destructive that the administrators say they have to believe a solution will be found by the end of the Legislative session in June.